BLCM/BLCMods/Borderlands 2 mods/Apocalyptech/Guaranteed Varkid Evolution/README.md

 Usage
 =====

-The best way to use this mod is to add it into FilterTool with `Developer tools` -> `Add single mod`.
+This mod must be imported into FilterTool/BLCMM with `Developer tools` -> `Add single mod`.
 Choose the file `Guaranteed Varkid Evolution` and have at it!

 Mod Construction / Implementation Details
 =========================================